-Few things can disrupt normal life as much as chronic illness, and knowing how to best manage your pain can be a tricky process.
-Painleave strives to cut down on the confusion by making it simple to track doctor’s visits, treatment progress and common pain triggers, all from an intuitive, mobile-friendly website.
+Painleave is an online platform dedicated to cataloging chronic pain.
+The site strives to cut down on the confusion by making it simple to track doctor’s visits, treatment progress, and common pain triggers, all from an intuitive, mobile-friendly website.

-Painleave was created to be a straightforward way to track and monitor chronic illness to make it easier to document pain triggers and manage treatment options better than before, whether you’re experiencing arthritis, migraines, back pain and other physical ailments.
+Painleave became a passion project for Trevan and a way for him better care for his family.
+The site is designed as a straightforward way to track and monitor chronic illness to make it easier to document pain triggers and manage treatment options better than before, whether you’re experiencing arthritis, migraines, back pain, and other physical ailments.

 This service is not designed to be a cure for illness or pain; instead, it’s a website that provides an intuitive way to organize doctor information, track medications and uncover deeper insight into the details of your condition.

-The website is designed to give you an easy-access place to record pain symptoms on the go so that you can accumulate data and notice patterns over time about when and why your symptoms occur.
+Painleave’s website gives you an easy-access place to record pain symptoms on the go so that you can accumulate data and notice patterns over time about when and why your symptoms occur.

-According to the product website, the key to success with Painleave is using it regularly for recording symptoms.
+The site will increase in value for you if you track your symptoms regularly.
 The more data the website contains, the more accurate the graphs will be, making it easier to spot trends and track positive (and negative) changes in health over the long run.

-Another feature of the website is the ability to manage the records for your diagnoses, treatment plans and the advice given by medical professionals.
-Designed to be simple to use in any situation, many users report finding that the site worked well for taking notes right during doctor’s appointments.
+Another website feature lets you manage the records for your diagnoses, treatment plans, and medical advice.
+Painleave’s simple website design makes it intuitive to use, and many users report finding that the site worked well for taking notes right during doctor’s appointments.

-As we’ve alluded repeatedly, Painleave is a responsive web application that relies on a browser for its functionality; it’s not a mobile app.
-But because a standalone app is highly requested from customers, the website’s design team plans to provide one in the future.
+At publication, Painleave doesn’t have a mobile app and instead solely exists as a website.
+Because a standalone app is highly requested from customers, the website’s design team plans to provide one in the future.